Film Festivals Archives, Mini Movie Reviews, Movie News, Philly Spotlight

 What Did I (LeAnne) Think?: This I liked very much!
 I felt pulled into this marriage.
 I totally can relate to her feelings of never having reached her full potential in life.
 But I’d leave all the bitterness behind me if I had a good man who would furnish me with homes in both Tuscany and NYC.
 She said she appreciated these things too, but was still such a bitch to him over her disappointments.
 Meanwhile, he is the epitome of a mensch.

-ANORA |Director SEAN BAKER | USA | 2024
+ANORA |Director Sean Baker | USA | 2024

 What Did I (LeAnne) Think?: What I liked most about “Anora” is the large number of attendees in their early 20’s both with tickets and waiting in the rush line!
 Everyone keeps saying the younger generation doesn’t care about going to the movies anymore, that they’d rather just be home on Tik Tok, but this showed there’s still some young movie lovers out there if you present them with something as wonderfully real and audacious as Mickey Madison in ANORA.
-I also loved the whole nod to “Pretty Woman” as Vanya basically does a Richard Gere type ask of “be my beck and call girl” for a week, for a tidy sum, thing.
+I also loved the whole nod to “Pretty Woman” as Vanya basically does an Edward (Richard Gere) type ask of “be my beck and call girl” for a week, for a tidy sum, thing.
 But the movie really finds its rhythm after the week is up and Vanya’s parents send their goons and a fixer to separate their son from his Vegas bride.
 Baker captures the action with equal parts tension and humor.
 He shot the film in a real-life strip club, mansion, airport, etc. Some of the venues were even open for business while the movie was being shot.
-As he’s done in “The Florida Project” and “Red Rocket”, he cast experienced actors alongside nonprofessionals, leaving plenty of room for improvisation.
+As he’s done in (click for T&T reviews)The Florida Project” and “Red Rocket“, he cast experienced actors alongside nonprofessionals, leaving plenty of room for improvisation.
 Also as with these two previous films, Baker has created a highly entertaining, yet unlikely protagonist, who takes you by surprise when you realize how invested you’ve become in them winning.

 MARIA |Director Pablo Larraín | English Language| 2024